kiali/kiali/deploy/jenkins-ci/README.md

 because that is the branch that GitHub Pages gets the content for the Helm Chart Repository HTTP server.

+**Note:** Although support for doing `major` releases was incorporated to the Pipeline scripts some time ago, this kind of release has never been run.
+Since then, the scripts have suffered several changes and the `major` release flow hasn't been tested after every change.
+So, be warned that a major release may fail.

 ### Building a snapshot release

 Set the RELEASE_TYPE parameter of the Pipeline to _snapshot.X_ value, where